6.5. Recruitment and Hiring in Policing

 Psychological Evaluation- LET Prep

 The psychological evaluation (psych eval) is one of the least understood of the hiring process.
 When asked, a majority of the candidates openly state they have nothing to worry about since the psych eval only tests for psychos, but they will also admit that they quietly fear the psych eval since it is the unknown that causes the most fear.
 There is no way to study for the psych eval.
-The best advice given is to tell the truth and this holds true for every part of the L.E.T.
+The best advice given is to tell the truth and this holds for every part of the L.E.T.
 Process.
-However, do understand that the psych eval is not just looking for those candidates with mental illnesses, it is also looking for those that will not make good police officers or have aggression issues or controlling issues to name a few.
+However, do understand that the psych eval is not just looking for those candidates with mental illnesses, it is also looking for those who will not make good police officers or have aggression issues or controlling issues to name a few.

 Medical Examination- LET Prep